 Do you collect win?
 Or play the piano?
 Humidity a major concern for you, too.
 A lack of humidity can cause the cork in a nice bottle of wine to fracture or shrink, potentially ruining your vino.
-Too little humidity may also cause pianos, guitars, and other fine instruments to be out-of-tune or end up with cracks in the wood.
+Low humidity may also cause pianos, guitars, and other fine instruments to be out-of-tune or end up with cracks in the wood.

-Want to know if your home has the correct balance of humidity?
+Not sure if your home has the correct balance of humidity?
 Call Wesley Wood Service Experts today for a complimentary in-home comfort analysis and be sure your air isn’t damaging your valuable home.